How to Read Comics Like Never Before: Unveiling the Secrets of the Ninth Art

 A comic page is a fascinating matrix.
 You could describe the position of each panel in X and Y coordinates, but the magic goes far beyond its physical location.
 The position of each one, its content, affects the perception of the others.
 In fact, as long as a comic has more than one page, this matrix is actually three-dimensional.
 With the magazine closed, the panels all rest on top of each other, stacked, touching each other in unions that would never be made by the thread of reading, waiting to be discovered.

 It’s through the power of social convention and the skill of narrative resources that we find the order to read one panel after another when we open the magazine or book.
-(Have you ever opened a manga backwards and discovered you had to read it from right to left?)
+(Have you never opened a manga backwards and discovered that you had to read it from right to left?)
 Resist a little the next time you do it and observe how you move from one panel to the next.

 For this reason, also pay attention to the other panels, to those that don’t seem to participate at this moment in the transition from the one you left to the panel you’re arriving at.
 How do they support the panels you are reading?